7Limes/mlg1/README.md

 - `set(address, value)`
   - Set a value in open memory.
   - Requires that `#memory` is set to something greater than `0` or a file is loaded into memory.
+- `getpixel(x, y)`
+  - Returns the color of the pixel at the given x, y coordinates.